WalterMuschenheim/plantselector-MERN/README.md

-# This is a full stack MERN implementation of the plantselector app that adds a database and the ability to create user accounts
+# This is a full stack MERN implementation of the plantselector app

+It adds a database and the ability to create user accounts.

-The clinet for this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The client for this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts